RCA: Region Conditioned Adaptation for Visual Abductive Reasoning: Experiments

+This section comprehensively studies various factors that influence the performance of RCA on the validation set.
+We use Mixed Prompts, Dual-Contrastive Loss and ViT-B-16 as default settings, except in the comparison of different prompts and losses.
+More ablations are in supplementary.

+\textbf{Impacts of Integrating Adapters}.
+We analyze how our model performs when we remove certain components, specifically the vanilla (A\&M) and Map Adapters, one at a time.
+The results in \Cref{tab:three_adapt} show that performance decreases with fewer adapters.
+Specifically, using all three types of adapters produces the best results under most evaluation metrics. ``Adapter (M)'' is the best choice when limited to using just one type of adapter.
+If we can use two types, the best combination is ``Adapter (M) + Map Adapter''.
+This suggests that the Map Adapter works well with the standard adapte

+\textbf{Effects of Fine-Grained Regional Prompts}.
+We also explore how adding fine-grained regional prompts influences the performance of existing prompting techniques, such as colorful (CPT in \cite{yao2021cpt}) and circle prompts (CiP in \cite{shtedritski2023does}).
+In \Cref{tab:combo_prompts}, the terms ``Region Only'' and ``Context'' refer to feeding either just the regional box part or the entire image into the CLIP vision tower, respectively.

+We observe that adding fine-grained tokens based on regional cues significantly improves the performance of all coarse-grained prompts, including ``Context'', ``CPT'', and ``CiP'' across all metrics.
+This basically verifies that ``global context + local cues'' complement each other well for abductive reasoning.
+Moreover, we test the Mixed Prompt mode described in \S \ref{sec:rpg} and observe a stable performance for most metrics.

-In Table \ref{tab:comp_loss}, the Dual-Contrastive loss performs better than the Multi-Task Learning and the other single \& triple counterparts under most metrics.
-In terms of localization (GT-Box: Dual 86.52 \textit{vs} Triple 86.70) and comparison (Human Accordance: Dual 25.06 \textit{vs} Infer-Image 25.56), the Dual-Contrastive loss is slightly lower than its counterparts but still shows a very competing performance.
+\textbf{Dual-Contrastive Loss} \textit{vs} \textbf{Single/Triple counterparts}.
+We test different types of contrastive losses using our RCA model.
+In \Cref{tab:different_loss}, the Dual-Contrastive loss performs better than the Multi-Task Learning and the other single \& triple counterparts under most metrics.
+In terms of localization, the Dual-Contrastive loss is slightly lower than its MTL counterparts but still shows a very competing performance.

 We further look into the individual contrastive loss value between modality pairs on the validation set to understand how modalities mutually influence each other.
-Specifically, we first report the loss value between each pair before the training phase (i.e., No Train or Zero-Shot reasoning), then re-calculate them after the model is trained with different losses (See Fig \ref{fig:dist_all}).
+Specifically, we first report the loss value between each pair before the training phase (i.e., No Train or Zero-Shot reasoning), then re-calculate them after the model is trained with different losses (Fig \ref{fig:dist_all}).